eviegs/eviegs/README.md

 - 👋 Hi, I’m @eviegs
 - 👀 I’m interested in learning the fundamentals and having fun :)
-- 🌱 I’m currently learning with Visual Basic as I have used this before
+- 🌱 Currently working on my HTML/CSS/JS skills for webdev and revisiting core cs with #codeinplace #cs106a

 <!---
 eviegs/eviegs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.